History of money: Overview

+Use of metals

-While not the oldest form of money of exchange, various metals (both common and precious metals) were also used in both barter systems and monetary systems and the historical use of metals provides some of the clearest illustration of how the barter systems gave birth to monetary systems.
-The Romans' use of bronze, while not among the more ancient examples, is well-documented, and it illustrates this transition clearly.
-First, the "aes rude" (rough bronze) was used.
-This was a heavy weight of unmeasured bronze used in what was probably a barter system—the barter-ability of the bronze was related exclusively to its usefulness in metalsmithing and it was bartered with the intent of being turned into tools.
-The next historical step was bronze in bars that had a 5-pound pre-measured weight (presumably to make barter easier and more fair), called "aes signatum" (signed bronze), which is where debate arises between if this is still the barter system or now a monetary system.
-Finally, there is a clear break from the use of bronze in barter into its undebatable use as money because of lighter measures of bronze not intended to be used as anything other than coinage for transactions.
+While not the oldest form of money of exchange, various metals (both common and precious metals) were also used in both barter systems and monetary systems; and the historical use of metals provides some of the clearest illustration of how barter systems gave way to monetary systems.
+The Romans' use of bronze, while not among the most ancient examples, is well documented, and it illustrates this transition clearly.
+First, the aes rude (rough bronze) was used.
+This was a heavy weight of unmeasured bronze used in what was probably a barter system: the suitability of bronze for barter resulted solely from the alloy's usefulness in metalsmithing, and it was bartered with the intent of being turned into tools.
+The next historical step was bronze in bars that had a 5-pound pre-measured weight (presumably to make barter easier and fairer), called aes signatum (signed bronze), which is where debate arises as to whether this was still barter, or had become a monetary system.
+Finally, there is a clear break from the use of bronze in barter into its indisputable use as money, because of lighter measures of bronze not intended to be used as anything other than coinage for transactions.
 The aes grave (heavy bronze) (or As) is the start of the use of coins in Rome, but not the oldest known example of metal coinage.

-Gold and silver have been the most common forms of money throughout history.
-In many languages, such as Spanish, French, Hebrew and Italian, the word for silver is still directly related to the word for money.
-Sometimes other metals were used.
-For instance, Ancient Sparta minted coins from iron to discourage its citizens from engaging in foreign trade.
+Likewise, ancient Sparta minted coins from iron to discourage its citizens from engaging in foreign trade.
 In the early 17th century Sweden lacked precious metals, and so produced "plate money": large slabs of copper 50 cm or more in length and width, stamped with indications of their value.